FabienDanieau/al-folio/_pages/academic.md

 Introduction to haptics and perception of movement.
 University of Rennes 1, France. <br />
 [Slides](https://github.com/FabienDanieau/coursHaptique/blob/master/coursHaptique.pdf)

+Invited speaker.
 Using haptics to improve the cinematographic experience.
 March 2019.
 University of Sussex, UK. <br />

 #### Ph.D.
 Students